 If you’re interested in holding an event in one of our venues, you can find all the information you need here.

-The new HP8 site is designed to make visitors want to linger and savour the atmosphere, and restaurateur Florian August with his team will ensure that they can enjoy the perfect food and drink. »GAiA« will open its doors in Hall E this autumn with a bar and reading cafe »Deli & News«, followed by the restaurant and its terrace by early 2022 at the latest.
+The new HP8 site is designed to make visitors want to linger and savour the atmosphere, and restaurateur Florian August with his team will ensure that they can enjoy the perfect food and drink. »GAiA« will open its doors in Hall E this autumn with a bar, reading cafe »Deli & News« and interval catering, followed by the restaurant and its terrace wich is expected to open in spring 2022.

 Read our interview with Florian August to find out more.